TUDelft-MUDE/2024-files/content/GA_1_4/Report_solution.md

 **Question 2**

-Report the Gauss-Newton interation convergence criteria, describe how quickly convergence was realized and comment on the quality of the estimation with InSAR and GNSS.
+Report the Gauss-Newton iteration convergence criteria and describe how quickly convergence was realized.
+Also comment on the quality of the estimation with InSAR and GNSS.
 Give your interpretation for any discrepancy between observations and the model.

 Include a Markdown table that summarizes the estimated parameters and their precision for both models.